DorukEmre/java-gui-rpg/README.md

 ## Building and Running

-You can build and run the project using the provided Makefile.
+Build and run the project using the provided Makefile.
-Make sure you have [Maven](https://maven.apache.org/) and Java installed.
+Requires [Maven](https://maven.apache.org/) and Java installed.

 ### Common commands